MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs.md

 ---
 author: cjgronlund
-description: This document provides a basic guide to submit and run Azure Quantum using python, Jupyter Notebooks, or the Azure CLI. ms.author: cgronlun ms.date: 11/12/2021 ms.service: azure-quantum ms.subservice: core ms.topic: how-to
+description: This document provides a basic guide to submit and run Azure Quantum using the Azure portal, Python, Jupyter Notebooks, or the Azure CLI. ms.author: sonialopez ms.date: 03/09/2022 ms.service: azure-quantum ms.subservice: core ms.topic: how-to